 Bendilicious develops simplified but versatile robotic automation processes of non standard rod bending for the prototypical purposes in architecture and product design.
 We are the team that loves to create by bringing steel alive.
 Up to the limits of imagination.

 We incorporate all means of design and production that oscillate between digital bits and constructible atoms, mass customisation and mass production, craftsmanship and automation.
 Therefore we like robots, but we don’t refuse to work with manual bender too.
-We are not afraid of welding torch or metal saw, but we would love to develop automation of those processes.

 Graduated from Architecture department at TU Poznan (Poland, 2009) and the postgraduate program at the chair for Computer Aided Architectural Design at ETH Zurich (Switzerland, 2013).